 Our Spiritual Care program is committed to caring for the special spiritual needs of children, adults and families.
 Spiritual Care Advisers are available to help patients and families of all faith traditions, explore spiritual questions and concerns that may arise during hospitalization.
 They are committed to providing resources from an individual’s own faith or spiritual tradition, helping people to explore the comfort, hope and strength these traditions provide.

 If you are a patient at Natividad Medical Center and would like a visit from a Spiritual Care Adviser to address your spiritual concerns, please ask your nurse for assistance.
 An Interfaith Meditation Room is located on the 3rd floor.
 You can contact Spiritual Care Services directly at (831) 755-4174.
 Your hospital Spiritual Care Adviser respects your religious traditions and personal experiences.
 Whatever your denomination may be, they come to support rather than to persuade.
 We also welcome the involvement of your home clergy while you are at Natividad.

 - A Meditation room/Chapel on the 3rd floor of the inpatient building.

 - Spiritual Care Advisers are assigned to each hospital unit and available to visit with patients and their families.

-- Assistance to patients, families and hospital staff in finding and deepening their spiritual resources.
+- Assistance available to patients, families and hospital staff in finding and deepening their spiritual resources.

-- Copies of scriptures and holy writings from various faiths are available in the meditations room or from a Spiritual Care Advisers.
+- Copies of scriptures and holy writings from various faiths are available in the meditation room and from Spiritual Care Advisers.

 - Literature to assist in developing faith and spiritual practices and to help those who are ill, recovering or grieving.